Graph2133/passmanager/README.md

     - u-secret <Query>    Updates custom password secret
     - stats               Prints some stats about passwords

-## More in details about app console commands:
+## More in details about console commands:

 - ### init | Initializes application secure storage, index file